Roosterbear/tips/WEB.md

 Let's see from less to the most priority in how a cascade works:

 ### Position (1/4)

+Cascade sheets takes the values of properties, and change them as if they fall. <br/>

 ```css
 li{
   color: red;
   color: blue;
 }
 ```
-It will be __blue__ because acts like a cascade.
-It's changing downside.<br/>
+It will be __blue__ because acts like a cascade, from top to bottom. <br/>
+First, color will be red, but we overwrite to blue later.<br/>

 ### Specificity (2/4)
-Cascade sheets takes the values of properties, and change them as if they fall. <br/>

 There is another reason for CSS to take certain value, and it is the _specificity_, <br/>
 where is a degree of the selector value. <br/>